genepi-freiburg/genepicoloc/README.md

 system("git clone https://github.com/genepi-freiburg/genepicoloc.git")
 ```

-Next, load it using *devtools* R package to load *genepicoloc* (if devtools is available or can be installed).
+Next, load *genepicoloc* R using *devtools* (if the latter is available or can be installed).
 ```
 devtools::load_all("genepicoloc")
 ```
-**Alternatively**, simply source the scripts in "R" subfolder
+Alternatively (if *devtools* is not available), simply source the scripts in "R" subfolder.
 ```
 sapply(list.files("genepicoloc/R", full.names = T), source)
 ```